maemreyo/dev-works-logger/README.md

   - [ ] Improve Docker Image
     - [ ] Cron job
     - [ ] ENV variables not found
+      - [ ] Find a way to get a github name, token on CI
+      - [ ] Pass env variables when building docker image on CI
   - [x] Deploy to Heroku

 ## How to run this project?